abeyonalaja/waste-tracking-service/docs/receipt-data-definitions.md

 | Receipt post code          | Mandatory               | Post code if the address the waste is received at.          |

-Page last updated on 08 July 2025.
+Page last updated on 29 August 2025.